DigiScore/digiscore.github.io/_posts/2023-02-15-digiscore_boston_presentations.md

 Interestingly, the music students who performed the digital scores were from a course led by John Mallia.
-We felt that the digital musicians that they brought to the performance exemplifies digital musicianship.
+We felt that the skills, awareness, perceptions, contexts and expereinces that they brought to the performance exemplifies digital musicianship.
 Here is the course overview:

 *NEC offers a Music Technology Concentration for undergraduate students interested in utilizing technology in their creative work.
 Whether your intent is to enhance the production of your recorded music, live performance presentation